bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a Wisconsin Water Resources Science-Policy Postdoctoral Fellow co-appointed between the [University of Wisconsin-Madison Aquatic Sciences Center](https://aqua.wisc.edu/) and the [Wisconsin Department of Natural Resources](https://dnr.wisconsin.gov/).
+I am a Wisconsin Water Resources Science-Policy Postdoctoral Fellow co-appointed between the [University of Wisconsin-Madison's](https://www.wisc.edu/) [Aquatic Sciences Center](https://aqua.wisc.edu/) and the [Wisconsin Department of Natural Resources](https://dnr.wisconsin.gov/).
 I completed three postgraduate degrees in ecology (BS, Msc, PhD) from universities in the USA and Canada.

 My *raison d'être* is to advance the science and practice of conserving biological diversity and ecosystem function.
 Or in other words, I am a conservation ecologist who applies collaborative science to advance fundamental knowledge and develop actionable solutions to real-world problems that human activity have precipitated in the *Anthropocene*.
 My aim is thus to provide science-based evidence to influence policy and social behaivor for the conservation and preservation of our planet's biowealth.